 “The creation of a thousand forests is in one acorn” –Ralph Waldo Emerson

-Oakland University - BA, Spanish Language and Literature
+Undergraduate Degree: Oakland University - Bachelor in Arts, Spanish Language and Literature

 What is your teaching philosophy?